-This year 2022 marks marks the Platinum 70th Jubilee of the Reign of Queen Elizabeth II.
+This year 2022 marks the Platinum 70th Jubilee of the Reign of Queen Elizabeth II.

-On 6th February this year Her Majesty The Queen is the longest ever reigning British Monarch - see Kings and Queens by length of reign - and the first to celebrate a Platinum Jubilee, marking 70 years of service to the people of the United Kingdom, the Realms and the Commonwealth.
+On 6th February Her Majesty The Queen, who is the longest ever reigning British Monarch - see Kings and Queens by length of reign, became the first to celebrate a Platinum Jubilee, marking 70 years of service to the people of the United Kingdom, the Realms and the Commonwealth.

 She became Queen when her father, King George VI, died on 6th February, 1952.
 Princess Elizabeth was 25 years old and

-To celebrate this unprecedented anniversary, events and initiatives are taking place throughout the year, culminating in a four day UK bank holiday weekend from Thursday 2nd to Sunday 5th June.
-The four days of celebrations will include public events and community activities, as well as national moments of reflection on The Queen’s 70 years of service.
+To celebrate this unprecedented anniversary, events and initiatives have been taking place throughout the year, culminating in a four day UK bank holiday weekend from Thursday 2nd to Sunday 5th June.
+The four days of celebrations included public events and community activities, as well as national moments of reflection on The Queen’s 70 years of service.

 Thursday 2nd June 2022

-- The Queen’s Birthday Parade (Trooping the Colour): Over 1,400 parading soldiers, 200 horses and 400 musicians will come together in the traditional Parade to mark The Queen's official birthday, usually held on the second Saturday in June.
-Beginning at Buckingham Palace, the Parade will move down The Mall to Horse Guard's Parade, joined by Members of the Royal Family on horseback and in carriages.
-The Parade will close with the traditional RAF fly-past, watched by The Queen and Members of the Royal Family from the Buckingham Palace balcony.
+- The Queen’s Birthday Parade (Trooping the Colour): Over 1,400 parading soldiers, 200 horses and 400 musicians came together in the traditional Parade to mark The Queen's official birthday, usually held on the second Saturday in June.
+Beginning at Buckingham Palace, the Parade moved down The Mall to Horse Guard's Parade, joined by Members of the Royal Family on horseback and in carriages.
+The Parade closed with the traditional RAF fly-past, watched by The Queen and Members of the Royal Family from the Buckingham Palace balcony.

-- Platinum Jubilee Beacons: The United Kingdom’s long tradition of celebrating Royal Jubilees, Weddings and Coronations with the lighting of beacons will continue for the Platinum Jubilee.
-A beacon chain, once used as a tool for communication, has now become a symbol of unity across towns, borders, countries and continents and is often the central point of focus for any outdoor gathering or celebration.
+- Platinum Jubilee Beacons: The United Kingdom’s long tradition of celebrating Royal Jubilees, Weddings and Coronations with the lighting of beacons continued for the Platinum Jubilee.
+A beacon chain, once used as a tool for communication, has become a symbol of unity across towns, borders, countries and continents and is often the central point of focus for any outdoor gathering or celebration.

 Friday 3rd June 2022

-- Service of Thanksgiving: A Service of Thanksgiving for The Queen’s reign will be held at St Paul’s Cathedral.
+- Service of Thanksgiving: A Service of Thanksgiving for The Queen’s reign was held at St Paul’s Cathedral.

 Saturday 4th June 2022

-- The Derby at Epsom Downs: Members of the Royal Family, will attend the Derby at Epsom Downs.
+- The Derby at Epsom Downs: Members of the Royal Family, attended the Derby at Epsom Downs.

-- Platinum Party at the Palace: The BBC will stage and broadcast a special live concert from Buckingham Palace that will bring together some of the world’s biggest entertainment stars to celebrate the most significant and joyous moments from The Queen’s seven decade reign.
+- Platinum Party at the Palace: The BBC staged a special live concert in front of Buckingham Palace bringing together some of the world’s biggest entertainment stars to celebrate the most significant and joyous moments from The Queen’s seven decade reign.